Frankenstein's Monster (Marvel Comics): Fictional character biography

 Frankenstein's Monster was built from human corpses by a scientist named Victor Frankenstein, in Ingolstadt, Bavaria, in the late 18th century.
 His efforts to fit in with regular humanity were futile due to his horrific form, and he was infuriated.
 Victor Frankenstein created and subsequently killed a mate for the Monster, who killed Frankenstein's bride Elizabeth in retaliation.
 After killing several people, the Monster fled to the Arctic.
 His creator pursued him, but died due to the cold.
 The Monster, anguished, tried to kill himself but only went into a suspended animation state from the cold.

 In 1898, heat revived the Monster and he wandered again.
 He searched for the descendant of Victor Frankenstein and finally ended up in Transylvania.
 The Monster clashed with Dracula and his vocal cords were injured.
 Vincent Frankenstein finally found him and tried to give him a new brain, dying in the process as he was shot by an angry maidservant before the Monster could kill him.
 Frustrated, the Monster fell into a glacier an again returned to a suspended animation state.

 At some point, the Monster was temporarily pulled out of time to serve in Kang the Conqueror's Legion of the Unliving to fight the Avengers.

 The Monster eventually emerged from suspended animation in a glacier and into the modern world.
 After several adventures (during one of which his brain was transferred with that of a scientist longing for a new life, then a rat, and later restored, and another in which he first battled, then aided, the Werewolf by Night (Jack Russell), he was aided by Veronica Frankenstein, a distant relative of his creator.
 This woman was kindly, and repaired his vocal cords.
-Later, the Monster met and joined Veronica's sister Baroness Victoria Frankenstein and her charges called the Children of the Damned, dwarfish artificial beings who were created by Basil and Ludwig Frankenstein's failed human experiments.
+Later, the Monster met and joined Veronica's sister Baroness Victoria Frankenstein and her charges called the Children of the Damned, dwarf-like artificial beings who were created by Basil and Ludwig Frankenstein's failed human experiments.

 The Monster was captured, along with Spider-Man and the Man-Wolf by Baron Ludwig von Schtupf, a.k.a. the Monster Maker, to be used to create an army of amalgamated monsters with the Monster's superhuman strength, Spider-Man's wall-crawling powers and the Man-Wolf's appearance.
 Von Schtupf was defeated by Spider-Man and the Monster, then Spider-Man defeated the Man-Wolf on his own.
 Both of them were taken into custody of S.H.I.E.L.D., due to S.H.I.E.L.D. agent Judith Klemmer's involvement in the case.